ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 ### Lab 3.1 Deploying Web App

 Static reports and dashboards are a useful way to consume data and insights, but taking the next step to an interactive application can go further and deriving value from your data.
-Domino's open platform allows you to build and host apps in many different frameworks, such as Dash, Shiny, Steamlit and others.
+Domino's open platform allows you to build and host apps in many different frameworks, such as Dash, Shiny, Streamlit and others.
 Once Domino has spun up the app for you, you can share it with your colleagues, even if they do not have Domino licenses.

 In this lab, we won't go through the details of building an app with one of the avaialbe frameworks.
 We'll take an existing app script built in Dash, and walk through the process of hosting the app with Domino.

-The app that we'll use takes historic power generation data over a user-defined time window, fits a time series forecast model to the usage data, the forecasts future production.
+The app that we'll use takes historic power generation data over a user-defined time window, fits a time series forecast model to the usage data, then forecasts future production.

 To do so - in a new browser tab first navigate back to your Project and then in the left blue menu of your project click into the **Files** section and click **New File**